 - We must get beyond the effects of ministry on ourselves.
 And, we must guard against projecting our own ways onto others.

-Though I am free and belong to no man, I make myself a slave to everyone, to win as many as possible.
+Though I am free and belong to no one, I have made myself a slave to everyone, to win as many as possible.
 (1 Cor.
 9:19)

 - We need to meet people where they are if we want to have the greatest impact in their lives.